 I think this general theme and thought process is because we give people like maybe sex offenders even the outlet of pornography, they’re more likely to actually fan the flame of having that potential of committing that crime.
 So I don’t know if it can work fully.
 If it goes in the direction of we find research that actually says this is going to help society, because they’re not going to offend as much, it still has to answer the philosophical issue of does it objectify children?
 And so those are two major barriers.
 What do you think?

 Jeremy Malcolm: Sure.
 I mean, there’s a lot that you just dumped on me there.
 Let me go through those point by point if I can remember them all.
 So, firstly, Guy Hamilton-Smith has not had any association with Prostasia since 2019.
-We knew that bringing him on to our board would — onto our Advisory Council, which is a non-voting body that gives advice to our team, we knew that would be controversial.
+We knew that bringing him onto our Advisory Council, which is a non-voting body that gives advice to our team, we knew that would be controversial.
 It was definitely provocative.
 But he was an expert and still is an expert in rehabilitation, through the criminal justice system.
 He said that going through that saved his life, he believes.
 And so we thought there was value in getting the perspective of a sex offense law and policy expert, who had personal lived experience of how the system helps rehabilitation of offenders and where it fails.
 So, that’s one thing.
 The second point that you made, there is —

 John Chen: [An effect on] the likelihood of committing an offense.